riteshrajd/AHK/README.md

 # ⌨️ Key Remapper for a Better Typing Experience

 This project remaps keys to minimize hand movement and improve the touch-typing experience.
-By using trigger keys (`capslock`, `,`, `.`), you can access all special symbols, navigation, and numpad functionality directly from the three main alphabet rows, eliminating the need to reach for other keys (except for standard Ctrl/Shift/Alt/Win combos).
+By using trigger keys (`capslock`, `,`, `.`), you can access all special symbols, navigation, numpad functionality, and **mouse controls** directly from the three main alphabet rows, eliminating the need to reach for other keys (except for standard Ctrl/Shift/Alt/Win combos).

 ---